MXCzkEVM/iso-sensor-token-example/README.md

 ## Rewarding Service

-The rewarding service will process the sensor data received from ChirpVM and calculate the reward.
-The data, along with the reward, will then be submitted to the Moonchain.
-Typically, this calculation occurs once every few hours.
+The rewarding service processes sensor data received from ChirpVM and calculates the corresponding reward.
+This data, along with the calculated reward, is then submitted to Moonchain, with the calculation typically occurring every few hours.

-After receiving the reward, the sensor owner can claim their sensor token.
-A common practice is to claim tokens once a day or every few days.
+Once the reward is received, the sensor owner can claim their sensor tokens, usually doing so once a day or every few days.

 ![BlockDiagram](doc/BlockDiagram.png)

+In this example, the service gathers active sensor data from ChirpVM, which is sending temperature readings (`temp_0`).
+It then grants a sensor token to the sensor owner.

+### Run the service

 Set the private key for rewarding service.